barklan/capslock.nvim/README.md

 Software caps lock for Neovim.

-Only works in insert mode.
-Useful in that commands, other buffers, and other applications are unaffected or if Caps lock key is acting as another `Ctrl` or `Esc`.
+Works in insert and normal modes.
+Normal mode commands, other buffers, and other applications are unaffected.
+Especially useful if caps lock key is acting as another `Ctrl` or `Esc`.

 ## Installation